Martlark/flask-serialize/README.md

 ## Release Notes

 - 2.0.4 - Convert readme to markdown.
+Add support for JSON columns.
+Withdraw Python 3.6 Support.
+Use unittest instead of pytest.
 - 2.0.3 - Allow more use of model column variables instead of "quoted" field names.
 Fix missing import for FlaskSerialize.
 - 2.0.2 - Fix table formatting.
 - 2.0.1 - Try to get properties and methods to use more appropriate names.